Is A Press Release Worth It?

 Is the press release dead?
 For years now, that question has been hanging over the public relations/journalism world.
 And the question is a fair one – when millions of press releases are issued daily, often without consideration of the journalists receiving them, do press releases work anymore?
-And issuing a press release through a credible wire service costs $1,000 or more depending on variables like length, number of images or videos, and frequency.
+And issuing a press release through a credible pr distribution wire service is an extra cost of about $3,000 or more depending on variables like length, number of images or videos, and frequency.

 Given their expense, is a press release worth it?

-What we’re talking about here is legitimate company news that is appropriate for a wire service, but isn’t a securities and exchange or public shareholders requirement.
-So this legitimate news could be based on research, a new hire, a new product, it can even be a statement based on industry news, issued over a wire service like PR Newswire, Business Wire, Globe Newswire or similar.
+What we’re talking about here is legitimate company news that is appropriate for a wire service, but isn’t securities and exchange or public shareholders requirement.
+So this legitimate news could be based on research, a new hire, a new product, it can even be a statement based on industry news, issued over a pr distribution wire service like PR Newswire, Business Wire, Globe Newswire or similar who distribute and publish an online press release.

 A press release is but one tactic in the media relations tool kit.
 It’s extremely unusual that your news, even your most exciting news, (“We launched..!
 We bought…!
-We secured…!”), applies to every single national outlet, without customization about why it applies to the reader or journalist’s beat.
-There are plenty of occasions when direct outreach to the press will generate better quality and more tailored coverage.
+We secured…!”), applies to every single media site, without customization about why it applies to the reader or journalist’s beat.
+There are plenty of occasions when direct outreach to the media contacts database will generate better quality and more tailored media coverage.
 Plus, journalists aren’t really all that jazzed to receive the same (untailored) information as hundreds of thousands of other journalists; at that point, they view it as a status update instead of news.
 But then why do these services charge so much?

-Well, most quality wire services reach thousands of outlets at once and most will get reprints of your press release in at least a few national online outlets.
+Well, most quality pr distribution wire services reach thousands of outlets at once and most will get reprints of your press release in at least a few national online media outlets.
 But that press release syndication can come in handy on the web.

 The press release isn’t dead, it’s just viewed differently by both journalists and public relations professionals today.
 So when SHOULD you go through the expense, sometimes over $1,000 per release, of using a wire service?
 Here are 5 times issuing a press release over a wire service can serve your strategic interests.